 The “student engagement” has different meanings for different subjects which are, in this case, e-tutors and e-students.
 This article is about how to help instructors measure student engagement in the e-course.
 So, it’s the students’ perception we’ll base on to produce suitable course and achieve our target.

-Helping learners feel supported is a work requires genuine care and thoughtfulness.
-Tutors need to be the ever-presence in the social groups, blogs, or discussion forums to provide assistance for any students in need.
+Helping learners feel supported is a work that requires genuine care and thoughtfulness.
+Tutors need to be present in social groups, blogs, or discussion forums to provide assistance for any students in need.
 It could be timely replying to students’ questions, posting guidance posts related to the lesson, or sending out probing questions to students.

-Other than that, the lecturers can guide their students to success by providing timely criticisms as well as examples works, suggestions, tips, resources, etc.
+Other than that, the lecturers can guide their students to success by providing timely criticisms as well as examples of work, suggestions, tips, resources, etc.

-At the end of the day, the well-cared-for students won’t hesitate to share their success with you or seek aids from you to better improve their study.
+At the end of the day, the well-cared-for students won’t hesitate to share their success with you or seek aid from you to better improve their studies.
 Either way, in turn, tutors can gain feedbacks quicker from happy students to sooner complete their goal of measuring the student engagement.

 Age